DeepRank/deeprank2/README.md

 A query takes as inputs:
 - a `.pdb` file, representing the single protein (containing the variant/s) or the protein-protein structure
 - the ids of the chains composing the structure, and
-- optionally, the correspondent Position-Specific Scoring Matrices (PSSMs), in the form of `.pssm` files.
+- optionally, the correspondent position-specific scoring matrices (PSSMs), in the form of `.pssm` files.

 ```python
 from deeprankcore.query import QueryCollection, ProteinProteinInterfaceResidueQuery